akerestecioglu/proj201_text_labelling/readme.md

 students: List of all usernames.

-output_file_name: The path of the file which the average scores will be written to.
+output_file_name: The path of the file in which the average scores will be written.

 ##### find_not_annotated_example_counts(dataset, db_type, output_file_name)